 GoDaddy InSight is an AI-powered data tool that provides suggestions on how best to grow the reach of your brand online.
 This clever feature may be slightly too advanced for some users, but do a little digging, and you might find it a very useful tool.

-You can create a website for free, but to host your site on GoDaddy basic business plans start at $14.99 a month.
+GoDaddy plans start at $9.99 a month.
 This is slightly more expensive than some of the other platforms we’ve reviewed, but you get a lot of extras, including email marketing mailouts to 500 customers, SEO tools, a custom domain, and 24/7 support.

-Besides the free plan for basic use, Weebly’s price plans start at $6 a month when paid annually, and include a custom domain name, free SSL certificate (a real bonus that will encourage customers to trust your site), SEO tools, a shopping cart with unlimited items, and more.
+Besides the free plan for basic use, Weebly’s price plans start at $10 a month when paid annually and include a custom domain name, free SSL certificate (a real bonus that will encourage customers to trust your site), SEO tools, a shopping cart with unlimited items, and more.

-Like many other builders, Weebly uses drag-and-drop functions to enable users to build websites with ease, and includes some well-designed, customizable themes.
+Like many other builders, Weebly uses drag-and-drop functions to enable users to build websites with ease and includes some well-designed, customizable themes.
 The website builder has an image editor, custom font options, video backgrounds, and site search, though we found it could use more design flexibility.

 In addition, Weebly enables integrated social media marketing and SEO tools.
 This is particularly useful for those keen to build online shops, as you can track your reach amongst customers and define areas where you can grow your customer base.

-Weebly is developed by Square, and long-term, there's a pivot towards its own ecommerce builder: new customers are already funnelled towards it.
+Weebly is developed by Square, and long term, there's a pivot towards its own ecommerce builder: new customers are already funneled towards it.
 Existing Weebly customers will however be supported with features and functionality.

 Read our Weebly website builder review.